 - a.
-Designate an office or official responsible for developing, implementing, and committing resources necessary to train agency-designated employees to implement elements of this plan that address delivery of language assistance services. - b.
-Develop a process that ensures overall employee awareness of the respective agency plan. - c.
-Determine which staff members should receive training in the provision of language assistance services and related policies, procedures, and effective practices. - d.
-Work with the agency's management and communications offices to notify employees that their agency provides language assistance and informs employees on how to provide assistance or otherwise contact the office or official responsible for ensuring the provision of language assistance services. - e.
+Designate an office or official responsible for developing, implementing, and committing resources necessary to train IC-designated employees to implement elements of this plan that address delivery of language assistance services. - b.
+Develop a process that ensures overall employee awareness of the respective IC plan. - Determine which staff members should receive training in the provision of language assistance services and related policies, procedures, and effective practices. - d.
+Work with the IC's management and communications offices to notify employees that their IC provides language assistance and informs employees on how to provide assistance or otherwise contact the office or official responsible for ensuring the provision of language assistance services. - e.
 Disseminate training materials, whether newly developed or pre-existing, that assist management and staff in procuring and providing meaningful communication for individuals with LEP.
 The federal learning management system (LMS) could be a useful resource to consult for training materials regarding, for example, Section 508 and CLAS standards. - f.
-Develop a dedicated resource webpage in the agencies intranet that can serve as a repository of Standard Operating Procedures, guidance documents, materials, training opportunities, etc.
+Develop a dedicated resource webpage in the IC's intranet that can serve as a repository of Standard Operating Procedures, guidance documents, materials, training opportunities, etc.

-ELEMENT 7: Assessment & Accountability: Access, Quality, Resources, Reporting fully implement this plan.
+ELEMENT 7: Assessment and Accountability: Access, Quality, Resources, Reporting

-Each HHS agency will regularly assess the accessibility and quality of language assistance activities available to individuals with LEP and individuals with disabilities, maintain an accurate record of language assistance services provided by the agency, document financial and staff resources dedicated to providing language assistance, and annually report progress made to
+Each IC will regularly assess the accessibility and quality of language assistance activities available to individuals with LEP and individuals with disabilities, maintain an accurate record of language assistance services provided by the IC, document financial and staff resources dedicated to providing language assistance, and annually report progress made to fully implement this plan.